BitgesellOfficial/bitgesell/doc/tor.md

 network.
 This can be useful to see how many onion peers your node knows, e.g. for `-onlynet=onion`.

-You can use the `getnodeaddresses` RPC to fetch a number of onion peers known to your node; run `bitcoin-cli help getnodeaddresses` for details.
+You can use the `getnodeaddresses` RPC to fetch a number of onion peers known to your node; run `BGL-cli help getnodeaddresses` for details.

+`BGL rpc` can also be substituted for `BGL-cli`.

-## 1. Run BGL Core behind a Tor proxy
+## 1. Run Bitgesell Core behind a Tor proxy

 The first step is running BGL Core behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.